-Nancy Friese is a painter-printmaker in the lineage of American landscape artists.
-Her landscapes reflect nature’s forms using colors, lights, textures and spaces from a chosen view and a specific place.
+Nancy Friese is a painter-printmaker who works in open-air.
 Friese’s paintings and prints have been exhibited in 30 solo shows and 170 group shows, nationally and internationally.
-The recipient of several prestigious competitions and awards, Friese was elected to the National Academy (Museum and School in New York City) and received three National Endowment for the Arts Fellowships, including the Japan-US Friendship Commission Creative Artist Fellowship.
+Friese was elected as a National Academician in the National Academy Museum and School in New York City and received two National Endowment for the Arts Fellowships and the Japan-US Friendship Commission Creative Artist Fellowship.

-Friese earned her BS from the University of North Dakota and her MFA in printmaking from Yale University School of Art.
-She studied in the graduate painting program at the University of California, Berkeley, and studied painting and printmaking at the Art Academy of Cincinnati.
-She came to RISD as head of Printmaking (1990–98) and as a member of the Painting department faculty and served as graduate program director.
-She initiated a teaching collaborative between RISD’s Graduate Division and Brown University during her subsequent tenure as Dean of Graduate Studies (1998–04).
-That collaborative has contributed to the advancement of collegiate-level teaching in the fields of art, design and architecture and has awarded teaching certificates to over 350 RISD graduate students and faculty and was the precursor to TLAD’s Graduate Certificate in Collegiate Teaching.
+In addition to earning BS and MFA degrees, Friese studied in the graduate painting program at the University of California, Berkeley, and studied painting and printmaking at the Art Academy of Cincinnati.
+She came to RISD with a joint appointment as head of Printmaking (1990–98) and as a member of the Painting department faculty and served as graduate program director.
+She initiated a teaching collaborative between RISD’s Graduate Studies division and Brown University during her subsequent tenure as dean of Graduate Studies (1998–2004).
+That collaborative has contributed to the advancement of collegiate-level teaching in the fields of art, design and architecture, has awarded teaching certificates to hundreds of RISD graduate students and faculty and was the precursor to TLAD’s Graduate Certificate in Collegiate Teaching.